qanhnn12/Covid-19-Worldwide-and-Vietnam/README.md

 ```
 ![image](https://user-images.githubusercontent.com/84619797/208303444-75d63dab-aed6-4868-94e0-56e08aca63ea.png)

-With the population of more than 98 million, until 12 Dec 2022, the infection rate is 11.74%.
+With the population of more than 98 million, until 12 Dec 2022, the infection rate in Vietnam is 11.74%.

 ```TSQL
 -- 7. Worldwide - Highest Death Count and Death Rate per Population